Relationship Manager, CMP Program Manager

 613-562-5800 x 2041

 Manager, Financial Research and Learning Lab

 613-562-5800 x 7183

-The Telfer Capital Markets Program (formerly known as the Capital Markets Mentorship Program) has been updated and the new structure will be launched in September 2018.
+The Telfer Capital Markets Program (formerly known as the Capital Markets Mentorship Program) has been updated and the new structure was launched in September 2018.
 The website is currently under construction to demonstrate these changes.
 Contact the program manager for more information.

 The Telfer Capital Markets Program (CMP) is a two-year development program for high‑performing Telfer School of Management students looking to learn more about the world of capital markets.